-A major battle is underway in the area around Potchentong International Airport on the outskirts of Phnom Penh.
+Background: A major battle is underway in the area around Potchentong International Airport on the outskirts of Phnom Penh.
 The battle began on Wednesday (January 8) when Khmer Republic forces launched a major counterattack against insurgents dug-in near the airport.
 The guerrillas had been shelling both the airport and the centre of Phnom Penh, which was only three miles (five kilometres) from their positions.

 One Khmer General described the battle as one of the most decisive of the war.
 The government has committed about three-thousand troops, armoured personnel carriers, artillery, navy gunboats and air strikes to the fight against the estimated five-thousand-man insurgent force which controls the region to the North and West of Phnom Penh.

 A company of Khmer marines, which landed North of the insurgents on Wednesday (January 9) as part of a pincer movement, is reported pinned down in a swamp under heavy fire.